OSC/ood-documentation/develop/_sources/authentication/shibboleth.rst.txt

 - A Shibboleth IdP server deployed, e.g., ``idp.my-center.edu`` (outside of scope of this document)
-- The `Apache module for Shibboleth`_ installed on the OnDemand Server and properly configured with its own Apache config (outside of scope of this document)
+- The `Apache module for Shibboleth`_ installed on the OnDemand Server and properly configured with its own Apache configuration (outside of scope of this document)

 .. warning::

-   It is required you turn on ``ShibCompatValidUser`` in your Apache config when setting up the Shibboleth module for Apache above.
+   It is required you turn on ``ShibCompatValidUser`` in your Apache configuration when setting up the Shibboleth module for Apache above.

    .. code-block:: apache